Have you ever heard of SMART goals? SMART is a way to create goals and tasks that allow for work distribution and measured success in teams of people.

 The reason I ask is because while I have no doubt you are smart, your goals may not be.
 The some of the same principles used for SMART goals can affect if people will help you and respond to questions you ask.

 Specific issue questions with specific information about your environment are much more likely to get a response on public forums or mailing list.
 Asking questions that are targeted to a particular outcome will help you achieve that outcome.
 Broad questions and providing personal interjection for context information can leave readers either puzzled to the real issue or lead them down the wrong path due to bad information.

-For example let’s deconstruct this Stack Overflow question about postgresql, a database software.
+For example let’s deconstruct this Stack Overflow question about php version copied below.

 Further reading: How to Ask Question the Smart Way